TeemuKoivisto/prosemirror-schema-not-enforced-bug/README.md

 # [prosemirror-schema-not-enforced-bug](https://teemukoivisto.github.io/prosemirror-schema-not-enforced-bug/)

-So apparently you can create nodes with invalid as schema is not enforced on creation.
+So apparently you can create nodes with invalid content as schema is not enforced on creation.

 ## How to install